BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 In the row (a) we see convolution patterns of radius 4 (diameter 8) residues.
 For instance, the distance between residues 14 and 15 depends on distances between residues 14-16 and 14-17 and 14-13, 14-12 and 14-11.
-Authors speculate, that this head identified the alpha-helix in proteins, where the step of spiral is 4 residues, which interact with hydrogen bonds.
+Authors speculate, that this head identified the alpha-helices in proteins, which are spiral structures created by hydrogen bonds between i-th and (i+4)-th atoms, which might correspond to the patterns, observed on this attention head.

 In the row (b) we see that every distance between residues 14-1, 14-2, ..., 14-100 is affected by the length of 14-28 and 14-80 bonds.
-Authors explain that residues 14, 28 and 80 are all cysteine, and they can form di-sulfide bonds.
+Authors explain that residues 14, 28 and 80 are all cysteine, and they can form disulfide SS-bonds.
 Thus, such bonds would affect the lengths of all other bonds, and attention heads have learnt to recognize this.

 Finally, the row (c) suggests that even moderately deep layers of Evoformer, such as 11th, already have a good idea of the overall protein 3D structure/pair representation.
-Compare their attention maps to the true CA-CA distances (top rightmost picture).
-This understanding is supported by the lowest plot in ablation study, suggesting that for simpler proteins the concept of 3D structure shapes up by 10th-20th layers of Evoformer.
+Compare these attention maps to the true CA-CA distances (rightmost picture in the top row).
+This theory is supported by the lowest plot in ablation study, suggesting that for simpler proteins the concept of 3D structure already shapes up by 10th-20th layers of Evoformer.

 ![Triangular row-wise attention visualization](./row_wise_attention_visualisation.png)